-Sub.
-4. Level IV: Arbitration Level
+15.3.4 Level IV: Arbitration Level

 - a.
-Within ten (10) days of the date of the mediation meeting if the grievance is not resolved during mediation arbitration may be requested by serving the District with a written notice of the intent to proceed with arbitration. - b.
-The employer and the grievant shall endeavor to select a mutually acceptable arbitrator to hear and decide the grievance.
+Written Notice: Within ten (10) days of the date of the mediation meeting if the grievance is not resolved during mediation arbitration may be requested by serving the District with a written notice of the intent to proceed with arbitration. - b.
+Selection of Arbitrator: The employer and the grievant shall endeavor to select a mutually acceptable arbitrator to hear and decide the grievance.
 If the employer and the grievant are unable to agree on an arbitrator, they may request from the Director of the Bureau of Mediation Services, State of Minnesota, a list of five (5) names.
 The list maintained by the Director of the Bureau of Mediation Services shall be made up of qualified arbitrators who have submitted an application to the Bureau.
 The parties shall alternately strike names from the list of five (5) arbitrators until only one (1) name remains.
 The remaining arbitrator shall hear and decide the grievance.
 If the parties are unable to agree on who shall strike the first name, the question shall be decided by a flip of the coin.
 Each party shall be responsible for equally compensating arbitrators for their fees and necessary expenses. - c.
-The arbitrator shall not have the power to add to, subtract from, or to modify in any way the terms of the existing contract. - d.
-The decision of the arbitrator shall be final and binding on all parties to the dispute unless the decision violates any provision of the laws of Minnesota or rules or regulations promulgated there under, or municipal charters or ordinances or resolutions enacted pursuant thereof, or which causes a penalty to be incurred there under.
-The decision shall be issued to the parties by the arbitrator, and a copy shall be filed with the Bureau of Mediation Services, State of Minnesota. - e.
-Processing of all grievances shall be during the normal workday whenever possible, and employees shall not lose wages due to their necessary participation.
+Modification of the Agreement: The arbitrator shall not have the power to add to, subtract from, or to modify in any way the terms of the existing contract. - d.
+Final and Binding Decision: The decision of the arbitrator shall be final and binding on all parties to the dispute unless the decision violates any provision of the laws of Minnesota or rules or regulations promulgated there under, or municipal charters or ordinances or resolutions enacted pursuant thereof, or which causes a penalty to be incurred there under.
+The decision shall be issued to the parties by the arbitrator, and a copy shall be filed with the Bureau of Mediation Services, State of Minnesota.

+e.
+Hours and Wages: Processing of all grievances shall be during the normal workday whenever possible, and employees shall not lose wages due to their necessary participation.
 For purposes of this paragraph, employees entitled to wages during their necessary participation in a grievance proceeding are as follows: I) the number of employees equal to the number of persons participating in the grievance proceeding on behalf of the public employer; or 2) if the number of persons participating on behalf of the public employer is fewer than three, three employees may still participate in the proceedings without loss of wages.

-Section D. General:
+15.4 General: